 What is it about butterflies that we love?
-Their colors and patterns are striking, it’s how they fly elegantly in the air, drink nectar from colorful flowers, and how they surprise us by appearing from nowhere.
+Their colors and patterns are striking, they fly elegantly in the air and drink nectar from colorful flowers.
 Not only do they bring a lot of joy, pollinators are an important part of our ecosystem.
-They pollinate flowers and food, and they are the building blocks of the food chain.
-Our complete food chain depends on these creatures.
+They pollinate flowers and food, and they are a building block of the food chain.

-Our pollinators are largely butterflies and bees, but also include other insects, moths, and bats.
+Pollinators include butterflies, but also other insects: bees, beetles, flies, moths, and even animals: hummingbirds and bats.
 The abundant use of pesticides and loss of habitat has caused pollinator populations to decline rapidly.
-This decline has even created the need to pollinate food ourselves by hand!
-This is currently being done in China, but we are not too far from this in the States.
+This decline has created the need for humans to pollinate food with their own hands in some parts of the world.

-It’s also a lot of fun to see your Monarch Waystation develop as it goes from a thought out plan, to being installed, and then to grow overtime.
-You get to see what comes to your garden as you find new species of butterflies and birds visting.
-You begin seeing how caterpillars and butterflies use your garden as a habitat!
-Your garden goes from a living sculture garden to an interactive place full of life.
-It leaves you with a new perspective and the excitment of doing something beneficial for life.
+It’s also fun to see your Monarch Waystation develop as it goes from an idea, to being installed, and then to grow and mature.
+When you plant native plant gardens, you’ll begin seeing new species of butterflies and birds.
+Your garden goes from a living sculpture garden to an interactive place full of life.
+It leaves you with a new perspective and the excitement of doing something beneficial.

 A Monarch Waystation can be put anywhere as long as it meets certain requirements.
 Monarch Waystations are especially fun for kids and community garden spaces.
 Pollinator gardens are beautiful and can be designed to fit with your style and taste whether it’s whimsy, traditional, or modern.

 EARTHeim Landscape Design Studio specializes in native plants and creating wildlife and pollinator gardens.
 We can help you turn your home or community space into a certified Monarch Waystation in Lexington, Kentucky and surrounding areas.